BEST 2-DAY ZURICH ITINERARY – WHERE TO GO & WHAT TO DO

 - Zurich is a very walkable city.
 For most of the time, you can just get around on foot.

-- Sometimes, if you are tired you can hop on a tram for a stop or two.
+- If you are tired, you can hop on a tram for a stop or two.

 - If you wear comfy shoes (also because of the cobbled-stoned streets) you should be fine with walking.

 - The only time I highly recommend using public transportation is when you head to Uetliberg.

 PUBLIC TRANSPORTATION IN ZURICH